How leading Tech Startups protect their Technology effectively, managing Intellectual Property, Trade Secrets, Copyrights and Patents.

 What the authors claim to be the causes of long-term performance are more accurately understood as attributions made about companies that had been selected precisely for their long-term performance… In fact, lasting success is largely a delusion, a statistical anomaly… – The Halo effect, Phil Rosenzweig

 So what we should do instead?

+Build on your business and management strength.
 Stop focusing on Technology Push “Innovation” and instead address the key hurdles on the way to sell a new product or solution into the market – User Adoption.
 And be ready to transform your company in a challenging but rewarding process!

 Focus on customer (re) discovery

 Established companies have a deep market experience, established channels and long standing customer relationships.
 From there, Managers are best positioned to identify user’s problems, both internal and external.

 B2B Tech startups engage in Proof-of-Concept with prospective customers to offset their lack of “track record”.
 For larger companies, this PoC can also be a fantastic opportunity to (re)discover their customers, adjust features, increase value capture – and secure user adoption along the way.

 Most companies have established a functional, geography or product-driven organization or a mix of all.
 Many also have or thinking of establishing a Chief Digital / Innovation Officer.